 The communication skills of listening and responding in German, and reading and writing in German will all be practised, developed and tested during the course.
 Due to the nature of language learning, you must be prepared to put in a significant amount of private study to consolidate and practise these skills.
 This would ideally double the amount of time spent in class and includes practice work in grammar and learning a wide vocabulary.

 There are three papers at the end of the course:

 Make the most of your developing academic skills by participating in the E6 Programme which will prepare you for life after College.
-You will be able to join in an Enterprise project, undertake an EPQ (Extended Project Qualification) or discover the world and how you can contribute in it by volunteering through the National Citizenship Service.
+You will be able to join in an Enterprise project, undertake an EPQ (Extended Project Qualification) or discover the world and what you can do for it by volunteering through the National Citizenship Service.
 These are excellent additions to your CV or university application.

-There is a wide variety of job roles in which a language is considered useful, beneficial or essential; for example, a broadcast journalist, a customs and excise employment worker, a diplomatic service officer, an English as a foreign language teacher, an international aid/development worker, or a logistics and distribution manager.
+There is a wide variety of roles in which a language is considered useful, beneficial or essential; e.g. Broadcast journalist, Customs and Excise employment, Diplomatic service officer, English as a foreign language teacher, International aid/development worker, Logistics and distribution manager.

 Speaking exams, which are recorded and externally marked, take place in May, and the listening, reading and writing components take place as part of the A Level exams cycle in June.